-Four major effects involve:
+The major effects involve:

-As an autoimmune disease, rheumatoid arthritis weakens the immune system, making you susceptible to infections — some serious.
+- your immune system: As an autoimmune disease, rheumatoid arthritis weakens the immune system, making you susceptible to infections — some serious.

-If you’re diagnosed with rheumatoid arthritis at a young age, you’ll live with the disease longer than someone diagnosed with the disease later in life.
+- duration of the disease: If you’re diagnosed with rheumatoid arthritis at a young age, you’ll live with the disease longer than someone diagnosed with the disease later in life.

+- comorbidities and complications: You can develop complications or other conditions while having RA, and these can affect your outlook.
 The longer you have the disease, the greater the likelihood of developing complications that could shorten your lifespan.